TimothyGicharu/akan-name-generator/README.md

 ##### Setup Instructions and Installation

-- Clone this repository to a location in your file system. https://github.com/TimothyGicharu/akan-name-generator.git
+- Clone this repository to a location in your file system: https://github.com/TimothyGicharu/akan-name-generator.git
 - Open terminal command line then navigate to the root folder of the application.
 - Open `index.html` on your Browser.